 The goal of both plans is to give you everything you need to live well with asthma, and reduce the likelihood of a severe flare up.

-We hope we’ve helped you feel confident and positive about your or your family member’s asthma diagnosis and management.
-Our goal is also to help people with asthma live better in every possible way.
+We hope we’ve helped you feel confident and positive about your own or a loved one’s asthma diagnosis and management.
+Our goal is to help people with asthma live better in every possible way.
 If you would like more information, or would like to ask us a question or leave a comment, please visit us on Facebook at The Asthma Experts.